idogut3/20937-DefensiveSystemsProgrammingCourse-FinalProject-TheOpenUniveristyCourse/README.md

 If the requested username already exists, the server will return an error, send a general error response to the client.
 Otherwise, the server will generate a new UUID for the user, save the data in memory (in the database) and return a registration success response with the new uuid of the client's.
 After that, the server waits for the client's public key request-message and when it gets it, the server updates it in it's database.
 In response, the server will generate an AES key, which will be encrypted with the client's public key and sent back to the client.
 The client who receives it decrypts the encrypted aes key, and now will use the aes key to encrypt new messages (and files) it will send to the server.
+While the registration protocol operates the client creates to himself (for future use in the reconnection protocol) a me.info file that contains the username, uuid and the private key it gets/generates in the process.

 ![Registration protocol diagram](https://github.com/idogut3/20937-DefensiveSystemsProgrammingCourse-FinalProject-TheOpenUniveristyCourse/blob/main/images/Reconnection.png)